Leap of Faith or Smart Investment? Early Integration of Whole Genome Sequencing in Healthcare SystemsPosted on by

 The advent of low cost and high accuracy exome and whole genome sequencing has led many global healthcare organizations to adopt genome sequencing early in managing patient populations.
 These early adopters have taken a leap of faith that having genome sequence data readily at hand to guide health management will eventually yield improved health outcomes.
 The existence of early adopter organizations generating sequence data on large numbers of individuals with paired longitudinal electronic health record data provides opportunities for real-world clinical research directed at health outcome endpoints.

 In November, 2017, the NASEM Roundtable on Genomics and Precision Health held the workshop, “Implementing and Evaluating Genomic Screening Programs in Health Care Systems,” which explored the emerging landscape of worldwide organizations that are (or soon will be) applying genome sequencing as a screening tool in populations.
 Participants included individuals from organizations like Kaiser Permanente, Geisinger Health System, the University of Alabama Birmingham and the University of Vermont.
 Also represented were individuals from existing research collaborations that have been engaged in data sharing for genomic discovery science.
 Participants considered a variety of topics including economic and financial issues, data sharing across organizations to develop data on clinical utility, and inclusion of diverse and often under-represented population groups.
-Proceedings of the workshop are available here and summarized in a published JAMA.
+Proceedings of the workshop are summarized in a published JAMA.

 From the workshop, it was apparent that early adoption of genomic technologies is already happening.
 There was broad agreement that pooling of efforts across organizations could with relatively little additional investment, yield big dividends in terms of developing clinical utility evidence.
 Barriers to pooling efforts include lack of data standards, lack of common outcome metrics, lack of infrastructure that would allow aggregation and analysis of clinical and genomic data, and lack of programs that incentivize data sharing.
 Additionally, attendees broadly expressed the perspective that health care disparities for genomic applications in underserved populations are an existing and expanding issue no matter the level of evidence of clinical utility.
 The group discussed alleviating disparities by intentionally including leaders from underserved populations in the planning, development, and ongoing implementation of genomic screening programs.